DSaunders/ModelMatcher/README.md

 # Introducing ModelMatcher

-**ModelMatcher** makes asserting on your models easier and cleaner.
+**ModelMatcher** makes vertifying models in your unit tests easier and cleaner.

 No more Linq statements to assert that an item is in a collection and no need for for ten lines of asserts just to check that all of the properties on a model are correct.